Pluvie/current/doc/MAP.md

 an *entry*.

 The most important map property is that for each given *key*, there can be only one
-value: in other words, a map cannot hold two pairs with the same *key*.
+value: in other words, a map cannot hold two entries with the same *key*.

 The map can get, set, or delete an *entry*.
 All these operations are done in constant time.
 This is achieved with the use of a hash function -- this is why this data